 I used Apple Barrel green paint to create the carrot stem and I let that dry completely.

 To preserve the original sign my daughter made, I cut it to fit on the back of the door hanger keeping as much of the original as I could.
 I painted Outdoor Mod Podge onto the back of the door hanger, placed the original art on top, gave it another coat of the Outdoor Mod Podge to seal it, and I let it dry completely.
+Using Mod Podge is a great way to preserve and protect kids artwork.

-I printed the poem out on some card stock (poem listed below).
+I printed the poem on some card stock (poem listed below).
 I painted Outdoor Mod Podge onto the front of the door hanger, placed the poem onto it, and then coated the entire door hanger with the Outdoor Mod Podge to seal it.
 I let that dry completely.

 Now I had the new sign on the front and the original preserved on the back.
 My daughter is thrilled that our original sign is protected.